rupanraj19/CM3070-Mobile-Dev-weather-app/README.md

 # CM3050-Mobile-Dev-weather-app
 # 🌦️ WeatherApp

 A simple and modern weather application built with **React Native (Expo)**.
 The app provides real-time weather information, personalized saved cities, and notifications.
-It integrates with **OpenWeather API** for weather data and **Supabase** for backend data management and authentication.
+It integrates with **OpenWeather API** for weather data and **Supabase** for backend data management.

 ![App Preview](weather-app.png)